If you live in a hail-prone region, you’ll want to ask these questions when searching for the best type of roof for hail:

 We take testing a step further by conducting the NBS Series 23 Hail Resistance of Roofing Materials test with ice ball compressed air guns.
 As stated by Terralab Engineers International: “DECRA products withstood hailstones up to 3” in diameter without damage.
 The products also withstood without damage by impact from 4” hailstones.
 The 4” hailstones are not part of the NBS Series 23 and were shot for client information purposes only.”

-DECRA metal roofs meet the high-velocity hurricane zone requirements of Miami-Dade county and are warrantied for winds up to 120 mph and lab tested at twice that velocity.
+DECRA metal roofs meet the high-velocity hurricane zone requirements of Miami-Dade County and are warrantied for winds up to 120 MPH.

 - Longevity: Metal roofs can last between 40 and 70 years.

-- Energy-Efficient: Metal roofs are one of the most energy-efficient roofs and can reduce energy costs by up to 25%.
+- Efficiency: Metal roofs are one of the most energy-efficient roofs and can reduce energy costs by up to 25%.

 - Environmentally Friendly: Metal roofs are a sustainable product and are 100% recyclable at the end of their lifespan.